DataTalksClub/data-engineering-zoomcamp/week_5_batch_processing/homework.md

 "Jamaica Bay / Clinton East"

+Enter two zone names separated by a slash

+If any of the zone names are unknown (missing), use "Unknown".
+For example, "Unknown / Clinton East".

+## Bonus question.
+Join type

+(not graded)

-For finding the answer, you'll need to perform a join.
+For finding the answer to Q6, you'll need to perform a join.

 What type of join is it?